 And all they did was waste my time.

 Part of finding major wins at any business is knowing where not to go.
 By avoiding those dead-ends, you’ll increase the odds of striking gold.
-That’s how you implement CRO across your site and improve conversions.
+That’s how you implement CRO across your site and improve conversions and deliver better customer experience.
 Real CRO experts know where the dead-end ideas are.

 When improving conversions on your site, avoid these duds.